carlfranklin/MAUIAndroidFS/README.md

 }
 ```

-We’re not using the OnBind method which is used for “Bound Services” so simply return null here.
+We’re not using the OnBind method, which is used for "Bound Services", so simply return null here.

-Let's dive into the `OnStartCommand` method.
+Let's dive into the `OnStartCommand` method, which we are overriding.

-First thing we do is retrieve a string, which we set in `MainActivity`.
+The first thing we do is retrieve a string, which we set in `MainActivity`.
 This value should be "Background Service".

 ```c#
 var input = intent.GetStringExtra("inputExtra");